 A surprising observation from this paper is also that high activity causes latencies of interneurons to appear, but low activity abolishes them.
 One might think that with less latency, there is more inhibition in the network, and high activity abolishes latencies to upregulate inhibition.
 That is not the case.

-Summarizing: a cytoplasmic protein Er81 regulates the density of Kv1.1 channels, which is a form of intrinsic plasticity that is set by a cell-internal signal.
+Summarizing: A cytoplasmic protein Er81 regulates the density of Kv1.1 channels, which is a form of intrinsic plasticity that is set by a cell-internal calcium-related parameter.
+Neuronal activation of course increases calcium entry, so the internal parameter is influenced by external signals.
 The density of Kv1.1 channels influences spike latency and overall spike frequency.
-Synaptic plasticity is not even used in this scenario.
+There is no synaptic plasticity in this scenario.

 Tuning of fast-spiking interneuron properties by an activity-dependent transcriptional switch